-Valentine Greatrakes, also known as "Greatorex" or "The Stroker," was an Irish faith healer born in 1629 who claimed his hands could heal.
+Valentine Greatrakes, also known as "Greatorex" or "The Stroker," was an Irish faith healer born in Co Waterford on February 14, 1628.

-In fact, the magic of this man from Waterford was so great, he was summoned by King Charles II to court.
+In fact, the magic of this man from Co Waterford was so great that he was summoned by King Charles II to court.

-Born on February 14, 1629, in Affane, County Waterford, Valentine Greatrakes was an Irish faith healer who claimed to be able to cure diseases and pain by “stroking” the victim.
+Born on February 14, 1628, in Affane, Co Waterford, Valentine Greatrakes was an Irish faith healer who claimed to cure diseases and relieve pain by “stroking” the victim.

-After years away, Valentine returned to Ireland and found the country in chaos where he spent a year in Castle of Cappoquin, in Waterford.
+After years away, Valentine returned to Ireland and found the country in chaos, where he spent a year in the Castle of Cappoquin, in Waterford.

 He enlisted in the English Parliamentary Army in 1649 and served as a lieutenant in the regiment of Lord Broghill, campaigning in Munster against the Irish Royalists.

-After the Parliamentary victory he was named Justice of the Peace and Clerk of the Peace for County Cork but he lost this position with the Restoration of the monarchy, in 1660.
+After the Parliamentary victory, he was appointed Justice of the Peace and Clerk of the Peace for County Cork, but he lost this position with the Restoration of the monarchy in 1660.

 According to Valentine, the same year he went on tour to England, he began to feel a strange impulse to lay his hands on sick people and heal them.
 This started in 1662, around the same time he married his first wife, Ruth Godolphin.